200 Park Avenue

 Mr. Barney received his J.D., summa cum laude from Brooklyn Law School, in 2005.
 He served as a law clerk to the Honorable David G. Trager in the U.S. District Court for the Eastern District of New York.
 After clerking, he was a member of the litigation departments at Latham & Watkins LLP and then Olshan Frome Wolosky LLP.
 Before law school, Mr. Barney earned his B.A. from Bowdoin College, where he double majored in Computer Science and Studio Art, and after college he served as a lead database developer for three years at a successful Internet start-up in Washington D.C.

-Mr. Barney has appeared in the New York Super Lawyers Rising Stars list, a Thomson Reuters lawyer rating service for lawyers under 40, every year since 2013.
+Mr. Barney has appeared in the New York Super Lawyers Rising Stars list, a Thomson Reuters lawyer rating service for lawyers under 40.
 In addition to his commercial practice, Mason was recognized by the New York Legal Aid Society for his outstanding work representing poor and indigent individuals in matters concerning prisoners rights, immigration, and special education.

 Trials and Arbitrations